The First Things Visitors Look for on Catholic Church Websites

 Highlight the various ministries and programs your church offers in a prominent place.
 This could include children's programs, youth groups, community outreach, adult education, charitable offerings, liturgical roles, and more.
 Provide descriptions, schedules, and contact information for each ministry to help visitors get involved.
 We find that one of the most common reasons people visit church websites is to learn about marriage, baptisms, and funerals, so be sure to direct people to information about these topics in a prominent place on your homepage.

-5. Your Bulletin
+5. Your Weekly Parish Bulletin

 Including a digital copy of your bulletin that is easily accessible from your website’s homepage is a strategic way to make visitors to your website feel valued and informed.
 For those parishes who already partner with LPi for their bulletin service, including your bulletin in your website is as easy as using the included bulletin widget.
 Every week, when your bulletin editor submits your bulletin to print, your bulletin will automatically be sent to your church’s listing on Parishes Online.
 When you use the bulletin widget on your website, it will always display your newest bulletin, updating your website for you so that you don’t have to do anything extra to keep things up to date!

-If your parish’s website is not a well-designed site with clear and easy-to-use navigation or is not optimized to work on mobile devices, all the hard work you’ve put into making sure the above information is on your homepage may be wasted.
-If you need help designing an awesome parish website or giving your current design a new, more professional look, we’ve got you covered!
-Our team creates effective Catholic websites for parishes across the country and our powerful, yet easy-to-learn website builder, WeConnect, has everything you need to ensure that visitors to your website become visitors to your parish!
-Check out some examples on our “before and after” page and never feel lost when it comes to the world of web design again!
+If you need help designing an awesome parish website or giving your current design a more professional look, we’ve got you covered!
+Our team creates effective Catholic websites for parishes across the country and our easy-to-learn website builder, WeConnect, has everything you need to ensure that visitors to your site become visitors to your parish!

-For more parish website inspiration, head over to the “Web and Social Media” section of our blog where you will find articles like:
+“Web and Social Media” section of our blog where you will find articles like:

-And more!
+...and more!